linnil1/1101BioMedDataMining/hw5/README.md

 Read the large vcf contains 1200 samples to plink

-Run association test and plot the result
+Run QC, association test and plot the result

 `python pipeline_wgs.py`